 Dr Filippo Trevisan

-I am a native Italian from Friuli, a little-known but beautiful region in the North-East of the country, which spans from Alpine peaks to the Adriatic Sea, all in about one hour of driving.
+I was born and raised in Friuli, a little-known but beautiful region in the North-East of Italy, which spans from Alpine peaks to the Adriatic Sea, all in about one hour of driving.
 Besides work, I am a keen violin player, love cooking as any (stereo)typical Italian, and try to learn new languages, some more successfully than others.
 My latest endeavor is to work on a basic level of Finnish: if anyone has ever been to Finland, they will know that I’m up for a challenge!

 If I am not wrong you had been studying violin with my father in law, Prof. Luigi de Paoli.